AhmetFurkanDEMIR/Introduction-to-Reinforcement-Learning/deep_Q_learner/README.md

     ![asd](trained_models/results/RiverraidNoFrameskip-v4.gif)

-* You can train and test by entering other environments into the env variable of the data as an argument.
+* By entering other environments in the env argument, you can test and train in the environment you want.
 Sample : `python deep_Q_learner.py --env SpaceInvaders-v0 --gpu-id 0` , `python deep_Q_learner.py --env SpaceInvaders-v0 --test --render --record`

 ![index](/images_gif/asdddd.gif)